jjneely/carolinarscm.org/content/register.md

 * A cover or blanket of some sort – not too heavy!
 * A pillow
+* Extra Long Twin Sheets
+* Any prescribed medications
-* Bath slippers
+* Bath essentials: slippers, shampoo, soap, toothbrush/paste, etc.
+* Shoes for the shower
+* Shorts/skirts and tops for the week
-* Your choir robe from church
+* Your choir robe from your church
-* Your music – please have it 3 hole punched!
+* Your music – please have it 3 hole punched AND practiced!
 * Black enclosed toe shoes for Sunday
+* Sunday clothes -- think sleeveless
-* A musical instrument if you would like to play it for the talent show
+* A musical instrument if you would like to play it for the talent show (girls only)
 * Your umbrella – it always seems to rain a day or two

 # Registration Forms